kymaximum/human_detection_model_rspbp/README.md

 **Challenges Faced During Development:**
 I faced numerous challenges while developing this project.
 I often encountered errors due to packages not being updated or not fitting my model.
 For instance, I had to spend several hours making sure that Tensorflow/Cmake had been installed correctly and were updated versions, because Tensorflow kept on erroring.
 I eventually overcame this challenge by reinstalling python first, then installing the correct version of tensorflow.

 Initially, it was also difficult to connect from the Raspberry Pi to the separate database.
 Eventually, I realized that this was because the server's port wasn't opening.
-After thid error was rectified, it connected well.
+After this error was rectified, it connected well.

 Although learning SQL wasn't too difficult, one challenge I faced afterwards was running SQL code through Python.
 Fortunately, I eventually figured it out.